molmod/openmm-tutorial-msbs/setup_hpc.md

    The details of this works will different from cluster to cluster.
    Consult the documentation of your HPC Center for more details.

-1. Click on `Interactive Apps` > `Jupyter Notebook`.
+1. Click on `Interactive Apps` > `Jupyter Lab`.
-   A new page should open.
-   You may also use the experimental `Jupyter Lab` instead.
-   (You HPC may not support Juptyer, in which case the remaining steps will not work.)
+   (Your HPC may not support Juptyer, in which case the remaining steps will not work.)

 1. Select a cluster and the resources that you want to use.